Insulation for Beam and Block Floors

 In a block and beam deck, concrete blocks are laid between, and supported by, concrete beams shaped like an inverted ‘T’.
 The lighter the block, the greater its contribution to the thermal performance of the floor; it’s also possible to use infill blocks made from expanded polystyrene insulation.

-Installing thermal insulation below a concrete deck is not usually an option, so rigid insulation is installed on above the deck.
-Lightweight, rigid polyisocyanurate (PIR) foam insulation boards, such as those manufactured by Celotex, are among the most thermally efficient, commonly available insulation materials.
+Installing thermal insulation below a concrete deck is not usually an option, so rigid insulation is installed above the deck.
+Lightweight, rigid polyisocyanurate (PIR) foam insulation boards (such as Celotex GA4000 and XR4000), are among the most thermally efficient, commonly available insulation materials.
 They keep the depth of the floor construction down, and are easily handled and laid to quickly insulate large areas.

 With an appropriate separation layer installed over, such as light-gauge polythene, they are then easily covered by a concrete screed or tongue and groove chipboard, ready to receive the specified floor finish.